Polo (confectionery)

 Polo is a brand of breath mint whose defining feature is the hole in the middle.
 The peppermint flavoured Polo was developed by George Harris and first manufactured in the United Kingdom in 1948 at the Rowntree's Factory, York, and a range of flavours followed.
-The name may derive from "polar", referencing the cool, fresh taste of the mint.
-Polo mints are sold by Nestlé.
-They are usually sold in a 34 g pack containing 23 mints.
+Polo mints are sold by Nestlé, usually in a 34 g pack containing 23 mints.

 History

 Polo mints were developed by Rowntree's, after their war-time licence to manufacture Life Savers expired.
 Polo fruits followed soon afterwards.
 Company legend is that the name is derived from 'polar' and its implied cool freshness.

 Varieties

 Rowntree's and Nestlé have come up with variations of the original Polo mint.
 Some of these have been successes, whereas others have failed.
 None has been as successful as the original Polo mint.